 blank scope are created on it.
 That hub is then associated with the current

 thread and will internally hold a stack of scopes.

 The scope will hold useful information that should be sent along with the event.
 For instance contexts or breadcrumbs are stored on the scope.
 When a scope is pushed, it inherits all data from the parent scope and when it pops all modifications are reverted.

 The default SDK integrations will push and pop scopes intelligently.
 For instance web framework integrations will create and destroy scopes around your routes or controllers.

 of the box.
-The hub you are unlikely to be interacting with directly unless you
+You are unlikely to be interacting with the hub directly unless you

 other hand are more user facing.
 You can at any point in time call

 configure-scope to modify data stored on the scope.
 This is for instance

 When you call a global function such as